Sgt. Pepper's Lonely Hearts Club Band (soundtrack): Commercial performance and fallout

 Sgt.
 Pepper's Lonely Hearts Club Band debuted at number 7 on the U.S. Billboard album chart and stayed at number 5 for six weeks.
-Although there was reported resistance to the interpretation of the Beatles' songs, such as Martin's comedic take on "Maxwell's Silver Hammer", Earth, Wind & Fire's version of "Got To Get You Into My Life" became a million selling single, while Robin Gibb's "Oh!
+Although there was reported resistance to the interpretation of the Beatles' songs, such as Martin's comedic take on "Maxwell's Silver Hammer", Earth, Wind & Fire's version of "Got to Get You into My Life" became a million selling single, while Robin Gibb's "Oh!
 Darling" and Aerosmith's version of "Come Together" both charted in the top 40.

 Radio airplay trailed off when the film was released with poor reviews, only five weeks later.
 The album immediately dropped out of the top 100 and pre-sale shipments to the USA failed to sell in the quantities predicted.
-Owing to low box office receipts the film failed to make back its production costs, but profits from the soundtrack album and the successful singles it spawned later covered those losses.
+Owing to low box office receipts, the film failed to make back its production costs, but profits from the soundtrack album and the successful singles it spawned later covered those losses.

 The Bee Gees blamed their declining popularity in part on their involvement with the whole project, coupled with their mutual struggles with drug addiction.
 The latter was exacerbated by the environment of making the film and its soundtrack, with Maurice Gibb expressing shock at seeing crew members carrying around bags full of cocaine.
 Robin Gibb in particular spent much of this period having to dose himself with barbiturates to even be able to sleep.
 Some of the most vicious criticism of the soundtrack was leveled at them, and the musicians felt a particularly painful sting at being labeled as mere "Beatles imitators" since that sort of pejorative tag had been with them since they began their pop rock work in the 1960s.
-(Although the Bee Gees would continue to be popular into 1979, that year's backlash against disco, a genre in which the band had made their biggest impact, marred their careers permanently.)
+(Although the Bee Gees would continue to be very popular into 1979, that year's backlash against disco, a genre in which the band had made their biggest impact, marred their careers for the next eight years.)

 George Martin had agreed to become involved in the project due partly to the amount of money offered for his services, and to his wife's suggestion that any other producer might afford the songs less respect than they were due.
 The selections by Earth Wind & Fire and Aerosmith were the only tracks he did not work on.
 According to author Robert Rodriguez, Martin later rued his involvement in Sgt.
 Pepper.